Whoaa512/starred/README.md

 - [khaosdoctor/gotql](https://github.com/khaosdoctor/gotql) - GraphQL query utility for serverside apps
 - [cheeriojs/cheerio](https://github.com/cheeriojs/cheerio) - Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
 - [jaredwray/cacheable-request](https://github.com/jaredwray/cacheable-request) - Wrap native HTTP requests with RFC compliant cache support
-- [apify/crawlee](https://github.com/apify/crawlee) - Apify SDK — The scalable web scraping and crawling library for JavaScript/Node.js.
+- [apify/crawlee](https://github.com/apify/crawlee) - Crawlee — The scalable web scraping and crawling library for JavaScript/Node.js.
 Enables development of data extraction and web automation jobs (not only) with headless Chrome and Puppeteer.
 - [graphile/postgraphile](https://github.com/graphile/postgraphile) - Execute one command (or mount one Node.js middleware) and get an instant high-performance GraphQL API for your PostgreSQL database!
 - [googleapis/nodejs-storage](https://github.com/googleapis/nodejs-storage) - Node.js client for Google Cloud Storage: unified object storage for developers and enterprises, from live data serving to data analytics/ML to data archiving.
 - [true-myth/true-myth](https://github.com/true-myth/true-myth) - A library for safer and smarter error- and "nothing"-handling in TypeScript.